scneba/nodebase/README.md

  npx sequelize init
 ```

-This should only create config/config.yml file and fail to create model and migrations folders which already exist.
+This should only create config/config.yml file and fail to create model and migrations folders that already exist.

 Update the config/config.json file to reflect the database configurations